 With BMC Helix Client Gateway, BMC delivers sophisticated server-to-server integrations, avoiding the complexity, cost, and time penalties associated with VPN architectures.
 The resulting deployment handles bidirectional data flows in a secure, SSL-encrypted connection.
-Even for those connections that are logically initiated from the BMC data center, the Helix Client Gateway architecture allows the transport layer to be physically initiated from the on premises end toward BMC.
-This approach remains firewall friendly (no special firewall rules are required at the customer end), and all traffic transits the public internet over HTTPS/SSL.
+Even for those connections that are logically initiated from the BMC data center, the Helix Client Gateway architecture allows the transport layer to be physically initiated from the on-premises end toward BMC.
+This approach remains firewall friendly (no special firewall rules are required at the customer end), and all traffic transits the public internet over HTTPS using TLSv1.1 and TLSv1.2.
 The connections from the Helix Client Gateway can traverse proxies and firewalls without special rules or opened ports.

 Diagram of sample BMC Discovery to BMC Helix ITSM integration

 For example, a customer may have the following separate integration requirements: